Concept | Embed recipes and Retrieval Augmented Generation (RAG)#

 Note

-The numeric vectors are commonly known as text embeddings, hence the recipe’s name.
+The numeric vectors are commonly known as text embeddings, hence the name of the recipes.

 When a user asks a question, the smart retriever uses the vector store to augment the provided question with relevant information from the vector store.